On the geometry of positive cones in finitely generated groups: Introduction

 \vs

-{\textbf{{Acknowledgments}}} We are grateful to R. Potrie, S. Hermiller and Z. \u Suni\'c for their interest in this work, and for many fruitful conversations regarding earlier drafts of this paper.
+{\textbf{{Acknowledgments}}} We are grateful to R. Potrie, S. Hermiller, Z. \u Suni\'c and H. L. Su for their interest in this work, and for many fruitful conversations regarding earlier drafts of this paper.
+We thank G. Gardam for pointing out some useful references.
 Y.A. acknowledges partial support from the Spanish Government through grants number MTM2014-54896 and MTM2017-82690-P, and through the ''Severo Ochoa Programme for Centres of Excellence in R\&{}D'' (SEV-2015-0554), and through European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 777822.
 C.R. acknowledges partial support from FONDECYT 1181548.
-J.B. acknowledges support from FONDECYT Postdoc 3190719
+J.B. acknowledges support from FONDECYT Postdoc 3190719.